BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Cloud computing deployment models

-In addition, organizations are increasingly embracing a multicloud model, or the use of multiple infrastructure-as-a-service providers.
+In addition, organizations are increasingly embracing a multi-cloud model, or the use of multiple IaaS providers.
 This enables applications to migrate between different cloud providers or to even operate concurrently across two or more cloud providers.

-Organizations adopt multicloud for various reasons.
+Organizations adopt multi-cloud for various reasons.
 For example, they could do so to minimize the risk of a cloud service outage or to take advantage of more competitive pricing from a particular provider.
+Multi-cloud implementation and application development can be a challenge because of the differences between cloud providers' services and application program interfaces (API).

 Types of cloud computing services

-IaaS providers, such as AWS, supply a virtual server instance and storage, as well as APIs that enable users to migrate workloads to a VM.
+Infrastructure as a service.
+IaaS providers, such as AWS, supply a virtual server instance and storage, as well as APIs that enable users to migrate workloads to a virtual machine (VM).
 Users have an allocated storage capacity and can start, stop, access and configure the VM and storage as desired.
 IaaS providers offer small, medium, large, extra-large and memory- or compute-optimized instances, in addition to customized instances, for various workload needs.

+Platform as a service.
 In the PaaS model, cloud providers host development tools on their infrastructures.
 Users access these tools over the internet using APIs, web portals or gateway software.
 PaaS is used for general software development, and many PaaS providers host the software after it's developed.
-Common PaaS providers include Salesforce's Force.com, AWS Elastic Beanstalk and Google App Engine.
+Common PaaS providers include Salesforce's Lightning Platform, AWS Elastic Beanstalk and Google App Engine.

+Software as a service.
 SaaS is a distribution model that delivers software applications over the internet; these applications are often called web services.
 Users can access SaaS applications and services from any location using a computer or mobile device that has internet access.
+In the SaaS model, users gain access to application software and databases.
 One common example of a SaaS application is Microsoft Office 365 for productivity and email services.

 Emerging cloud technologies and services